-Gameplay: XFL teams will be allowed to use a double forward pass, provided the first forward pass does not cross the line of scrimmage.
+Game play: XFL teams will be allowed to use a double forward pass, provided the first forward pass does not cross the line of scrimmage.
 Additionally, XFL receivers will only need to have one foot in bounds to record a catch, as opposed to two in the NFL.
 Finally, XFL offensive linemen are allowed to move up to two yards downfield on a forward pass.

 Punting: The XFL will attempt to reduce the number of punts in each game.
 Gunners are not allowed, and no member of the punting team may cross the line of scrimmage before the ball is punted.
 All touchback punts will be placed at the 35-yard line.
 Out-of-bounds punts will be placed at the 35 or wherever the ball went out of bounds.

-Overtime: In OT, each offense will have five attempts at a 2-point conversion from the 5-yard line.
+Overtime: In OT, each offense will have five attempts at a two-point conversion from the 5-yard line.
 Whichever team ends the overtime period with the most points is the winner.
 If there is a tie after five rounds, conversion attempts will continue until a winner is crowned.
 Defenses cannot score in OT.

-Can the XFL compete with the NFL?
+Can the XFL Compete With the NFL?